What are the worst movie deaths?

 Conan's father death is of course dramatic and longer than most of his village, as is always the way with characters as they near the center of attention.

-He gets a broadaxe stuck between his sholderblades, but then he's moaled by war-dogs(cute Rotveilers from the look of it )- getting eaten and savaged alive is a slow way to go, even with an axe in your back.
+He gets a broadaxe stuck between his sholderblades, but then he's moaled by war-dogs(cute Rotveilers from the look of it :mrgreen: )- getting eaten and savaged alive is a slow way to go, even with an axe in your back.

 In memory of Perach, who suffered and died needlessly.